Searching for $C\!P$ violation through two-dimensional angular distributions in four-body decays of bottom and charmed baryons: The two-fold angular distributions for four-body decays

 \section{The two-fold angular distributions for four-body decays}

 To put on a more general ground, let us first consider a four-body decay process of the branching form $H\to a (\to12) b (\to 34)$, where $H$ is the mother hadron, either baryon or meson, bottom or charmed, $a$ and $b$ are the intermediate resonances, and 1234 label the four final particles.
 The kinematical variables are illustrated in FIG. \ref{fig:frames}, where the Jackson convention is adopted for the reference frames \cite{Gottfried:1964nx}.
-In the center-of mass (c. m.) frame of $H$, the $z$ axis is chosen along the spin-quantization direction of $H$.
+In the center-of mass (c. m.) frame of $H$, the $z$ axis is conveniently chosen as the normal to the production plane of $H$.
 The polar and azimuthal angles of the momentum of $a$ in this frame is denoted as $\theta$ and $\phi$.
 In the c. m. frame of $a$($b$), the $z_{a(b)}$ axis is chosen along the direction of the momentum of $H$.
 The $x_a$ and $x_b$ ($y_a$ and $y_b$) axes will be chosen (anti-)aligned with each other.
 The polar and the azimuthal angles of the particle 1(3) in the c. m. frame of $a$($b$) will be denoted as $\theta_{a(b)}$ and $\phi_{a(b)}$, respectively.
-The angle from the decay plane of the $a\to 12$ to that of the $b\to34$ will be denoted as $\varphi$.
+The angle from the decay plane of the $a\to 12$ to that of the $b\to34$, which is related to TPA, will be denoted as $\varphi$ \footnote{For the current situation, the TPA constructed from the momenta of the final particles can be defined as $A_{T}\equiv \frac{N(C_T>0)-N(C_T<0)}{N(C_T>0)+N(C_T<0)}$, with $C_T\equiv (\mathbf{p}_1\times\mathbf{p}_2)\cdot\mathbf{p}_3$, where $\mathbf{p}_j$ represent the momentum of particle $j$ in the c. m. of H. Form FIG. \ref{fig:frames} one can see that the above definition is equivalent to $A_{T}=\frac{N(\sin\varphi>0)-N(\sin\varphi<0)}{N(\sin\varphi>0)+N(\sin\varphi<0)}$.
+Consequently, the aforementioned TPA $A_T$ is sometimes also called as the up-down asymmetry is some references as the decay plane of the 12 system divide the space into the ``up'' part ($\sin\varphi>0$) and the ``down'' part ($\sin\varphi<0$) \cite{Delaunay:2013npa,Durieux:2015zwa}.}.
 One can find from FIG. \ref{fig:frames} the relation $\varphi=2\pi-\phi_a-\phi_b$.
-The angle $\varphi$ is related to the famous TPA, a.k.a. the up-down asymmetry, which has been studied in depth in the literature.